naijaping/List-newest-members/readme.txt

 Any suggestions are welcome.......

 == Changelog ==
+= 1.5.1 =

+Removed unecessary loader

+Add Screenshot

 = 1.5 =

-.Updated to allow the use of the widget in many sidebars ( Multiple Use ) .You can now set the total numbers of the newest members to show .Code clean up and small bug fix
+1.Updated to allow the use of the widget in many sidebars ( Multiple Use )

+2.You can now set the total numbers of the newest members to show

+3.Code clean up and small bug fix

 = 1.0 =
 * Initial Release Of The Plugin